-During 2009 Holtz billed the Company \$1,662.50 in fees related to the Company's compliance with Section 404 of the Sarbanes-Oxley Act ("SOX Compliance").
-During 2009 Eisner LLP billed the Company \$1,575 in fees related to SOX Compliance.
+During 2009 Holtz billed the Company \$1,662 in fees related to SOX Compliance, and Eisner billed the Company \$1,575 in fees relating to SOX Compliance.
+All of the services described in the preceding sentence were approved by the Audit Committee.

 No other fees were billed by Holtz or Eisner for the last two years that were reasonably related to the performance of the audit or review of the Company's financial statements and not reported under "Audit Fees" above.